How to Choose Educational Apps That Actually Teach

 - Scrolling through photo galleries

-- Watching "unboxing" or "toy review" videos
+- Those "unboxing" or "toy review" videos (you know the ones)

 Active Screen Time